datacommonsorg/docsite/custom_dc/launch_cloud.md

 ### Report on custom dimensions

-Data Commons exports many events as Google Analytics custom dimensions, such as search queries, specific page views, etc. You can use these to create custom reports and explorations.
-You can see the full set defined in [`website/static/js/shared/ga_events.ts`](https://github.com/datacommonsorg/website/blob/7f896a982e8567cd96a0d8b01d1cd5eaaf285974/static/js/shared/ga_events.ts).
+Data Commons exports many Google Analytics [custom events](https://support.google.com/analytics/answer/12229021){: target="_blank"} and [parameters](https://support.google.com/analytics/answer/13675006){: target="_blank"}, to allow Data Commons-specific features to be logged, such as search queries, specific page views, etc. You can use these to create custom reports and explorations.
+The full set is defined in [`website/static/js/shared/ga_events.ts`](https://github.com/datacommonsorg/website/blob/7f896a982e8567cd96a0d8b01d1cd5eaaf285974/static/js/shared/ga_events.ts){: target="blank"}.
+Before you can get reports on them, you need to create [custom dimensions](https://support.google.com/analytics/answer/14240153){: target="blank"} from them.

+To create a custom dimension for a Data Commons custom event:

+1. In the [Google Analytics dashboard](https://analytics.google.com/analytics/web/){: target="blank"} for your account, go to the **Admin** page.
+1. Select **Data display** > **Custom definitions**.
+1. Click **Create custom dimension**.
+1. Keep the **Scope** as **Event** and click the **Event parameter** > **Select event parameter** drop-down to see the list of custom event parameters.
+1. Select the parameter you need.
+1. Add a dimension name and description.
+These can be anything you want but the name should be meaningful as it will show up in reports.
+1. When done, click **Save**.
+1. Select **Data display** > **Events** and you will see a number of new custom events that have been added to your account.